 8. Consider Medication as an Option

 Medication-assisted treatment is becoming more popular as a way to quit drinking.
-Several prescription medications have shown themselves effective in helping people moderate or give up alcohol.
-For those who struggle with alcohol cravings long-term, or who want to quit gradually, this can prove especially helpful.
+There are several prescription medications proven effective in helping people moderate or give up alcohol.
+If you struggle with long-term alcohol cravings, or want to quit gradually, this can prove especially helpful.